kyle-foral/c0323-code-solutions/node-process-argv/node-process-argv-quiz-notes.md

 - What is the `process` object in a Node.js program? a global object that can be accessed inside any module without requiring it
-- How do you access the `process` object in a Node.js program? can be accessed directly. with 'required keyword'
+- How do you access the `process` object in a Node.js program? can be accessed directly. with 'required keyword'. ( node fileName command-line-arguments)
 - What is the data type of `process.argv` in Node.js? a property that holds an array of command-line values provided when the current process was initiated
 - How do you access the command line arguments in a Node.js program?